kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.7.4 - November XX, 2021 =
+* Updated Video.js to version 7.17.0
+* Fixed some autoplay problems with Video.js v7
+* Fixed a bug that caused a PHP 8 warning when the plugin is first installed.

 = 4.7.3 - August 16, 2021 =
 * Updated Video.js to version 7.14.3